 Tell me something else about Seville.

-Seville is a great jumping off point for trips around the area – mountain retreats, the Doñana National Park, Roman ruins and the Sherry Triangle are all just an hour away.
+Seville is a great jumping off point for trips around the area – mountain retreats, the Doñana National Park, Roman ruins of Italica and the Sherry Triangle are all just an hour away.
 The province itself hasn’t got loads to see, but thanks to the transportation options, you’re never far from something memorable.

 Seville also has a lot of convents and chapels with world-class art.
-The sevillano school produced greats like Murillo and Velázquez, so I’d suggest visiting the Fine Arts museum in Plaza del Museo and the Santa Caridad convent.
+The sevillano school produced greats like Murillo and Velázquez.
+So I’d suggest visiting the Fine Arts museum in Plaza del Museo and the Santa Caridad convent.